Pinching-Antenna Systems-Enabled Multi-User Communications: Transmission Structures and Beamforming Optimization: Practical Transmission Structures for Multi-Waveguide PASS

 Different from WM and WD, the WS exploits the time domain and periodically serves different users via individual baseband and pinching beamforming in orthogonal time slots, as shown in Fig. 1(c).
 Hence, when the data stream $s_k$ is conveyed, the signal radiated by the PASS to the free space is given by

-Different from the WM and WD structures, WS can effectively avoid the multi-user interference by exploiting the extra time domain.
+By exploiting the extra time domain, WS can effectively avoid the multi-user interference.
 Moreover, the design of the baseband processing and the pinching beamforming for accommodating different users is not coupled, and thus, making it easier to handle.
 However, the periodical time-domain switching imposes stringent time synchronization requirements, which necessitates higher implementation complexity.

 In Table~I, we summarize the characteristics of the WM, WD, and WS transmission structures.